raylinsoriano/NLP_project/README.md

 ## Next Steps
 * We would like to include deep-learning such as Word2Vec to help create more precise models.

-* Include the the tweets classified as "I can't tell" to better prepare prepare for unseen data.
+* Include the tweets classified as "I can't tell" to better prepare for unseen data.

 ## For More Information
 See the full analysis in the [Jupyter Notebook](Final_Notebook.ipynb) or review [this presentation](Twitter_Sentiment_Analysis.pdf).